-The Secretariat's assessment is that Togo has fully addressed five of the seven corrective actions and made "satisfactory progress" on the corresponding requirements.
-In addition, the Secretariat's preliminary assessment is that progress in meeting Requirement 2.3 on license registers has regressed to 'meaningful progress' at the start of the second Validation.
-However, new information disclosed since the commencement of Validation addressed the outstanding gaps on Requirement 2.3.
-Subject to the EITI Board's consideration of new information disclosed subsequent to the commencement of Validation, the Secretariat proposes that Requirement 2.3 should be assessed as "satisfactory progress".
-The outstanding gaps relate to MSG governance (Requirement 1.4) and the work plan (Requirement 1.5).
-The draft assessment was sent to the Togo EITI MSG on 3 June 2020.
-Comments from the MSG were received on 22 July 2020.
-After consideration of the comments from the MSG, the assessment was finalised for consideration by the EITI Board.
-1 EITI (May 2018), 'EITI Board decision on Togo's first Validation', accessed here in October 2019 2.
-Scorecard EITI Requirements Level of pro ogress Validation scoreca rd No progress Inadequate Meaningful Satisfactory Beyond Direction Categories Requirements Progress MSG oversight Government engagement (#1.1) Industry engagement (#1.2) Civil society engagement (#1.3) MSG governance (#1.4) Work plan (#1.5) = = -> Licenses and contracts Legal framework (#2.1) License allocations (#2.2) License register (#2.3) Policy on contract disclosure (#2.4) Beneficial ownership (#2.5) State participation (#2.6) $\begin{array}{c} \uparrow \\ = \\ = \\ = \\ \uparrow \\ \uparrow \end{array}$ Monitoring production Exploration data (#3.1) Production data (#3.2) Export data (#3.3) = = = Revenue collection Comprehensiveness (#4.1) In-kind revenues (#4.2) Barter agreements (#4.3) Transportation revenues (#4.4) SOE transactions (#4.5) Direct subnational payments (#4.6) Disaggregation (#4.7) Data timeliness (#4.8) Data quality (#4.9) = → = = = = Revenue allocation Distribution of revenues (#5.1) Subnational transfers (#5.2) Revenue management & expenditures (#5.3) = → Socio-economic contribution Social expenditures (#6.1) SOE quasi-fiscal expenditures (#6.2) Economic contribution (#6.3) II II Outcomes and impact Public debate (#7.1) Data accessibility and open data (#7.2) Recommendations from EITI (#7.3) = Outcomes & impact (#7.4) = Legend to the assessment card No progress.
+EITI Requirements ; Level of pro gress

+Validation scorecard No progress Inadequate Meaningful Satisfactory Beyond Direction of

+Categories Requirements Progress

+Government engagement (#1.1) =

+Industry engagement (#1.2) =

+MSG oversight Civil society engagement (#1.3) =

+MSG governance (#1.4) →

+Work plan (#1.5) $\rightarrow$

+Legal framework (#2.1) =

+License allocations (#2.2) =

+Licenses and License register (#2.3) =

+contracts Policy on contract disclosure (#2.4) $\rightarrow$

+Beneficial ownership (#2.5)

+State participation (#2.6) $\rightarrow$

+Manitoring Exploration data (#3.1) =

+Monitoring production Production data (#3.2) =

+production Export data (#3.3) =

+Comprehensiveness (#4.1) =

+In-kind revenues (#4.2)

+Barter agreements (#4.3) $\rightarrow$

+Revenue Transportation revenues (#4.4)

+collection SOE transactions (#4.5) $\rightarrow$

+Direct subnational payments (#4.6) =

+Disaggregation (#4.7) =

+Data timeliness (#4.8) =

+Data quality (#4.9)

+Revenue Distribution of revenues (#5.1) =

+allocation Subnational transfers (#5.2) $\rightarrow$

+Revenue management & expenditures (#5.3)

+Casia assmantit Social expenditures (#6.1) =

+Socio-economic contribution SOE quasi-fiscal expenditures (#6.2) =

+Contribution Economic contribution (#6.3) =

+Public debate (#7.1) =

+Outcomes and Data accessibility and open data (#7.2)

+impact Recommendations from EITI (#7.3) =

+Outcomes & impact (#7.4) =

+i harant /

+Legend to the assessment card

+No progress.
 All or nearly all aspects of the requirement remain outstanding and the broader objective of the requirement is not fulfilled.

 Inadequate progress.
 Significant aspects of the requirement have not been implemented and the broader objective of the requirement is far from fulfilled.

 Meaningful progress.
 Significant aspects of the requirement have been implemented and the broader objective of the requirement is being fulfilled.

 Satisfactory progress.
 All aspects of the requirement have been implemented and the broader objective of the requirement has been fulfilled.

 Outstanding progress.
 The country has gone beyond the requirement.

 This requirement is only encouraged or recommended and should not be taken into account in assessing compliance.

 The MSG has demonstrated that this requirement is not applicable in the country.

+3. Background

-3. Background Togo was accepted as an EITI Candidate in October 2010.
+Togo was accepted as an EITI Candidate in October 2010.
 The first Validation of Togo against the EITI Standard commenced on 1 April 2017.
 On 9 May 2018, the EITI Board found that Togo had made meaningful progress in implementing the 2016 EITI Standard.
 Seven corrective actions were identified by the Board, as listed above.
-The Board encouraged Togo to address these corrective actions in a second Validation commencing on 8 November 2019.
+The Board encouraged Togo to address these corrective actions to be assessed in a second Validation commencing on 8 November 2019.

 Togo EITI has undertaken a number of activities to address the corrective actions, including:

-- Publishing its 2017 EITI Report on 7 November 20192; - Adopting the Order of the Minister of Mines and Energy appointing the members of the Steering Committee on 11 July 20173; - Publishing the updated MSG Terms of Reference (ToR) in October 20194; - Publishing the 2020 Togo EITI work plan in April 20195; - Publishing a self-evaluation report in November 20196; - Publishing its 2017 Annual Progress Report in March 20197 The following section addresses progress on each of the corrective actions.
+- Publishing its 2017 EITI Report on 7 November 2019; - Adopting the Order of the Minister of Mines and Energy appointing the members of the Steering Committee on 11 July 2017; - Publishing the updated MSG Terms of Reference (ToR) in October 2019; - Publishing the 2020 Togo EITI work plan in April 2019; - Publishing a self-evaluation report in November 2019-6; - Publishing its 2017 Annual Progress Report in March 2019

+The following section addresses progress on each of the corrective actions.
 The assessment is limited to the corrective actions established by the Board and the associated requirements in the EITI Standard.
-The assessment follows the guidance outlined in the Validation Guide.8 In the course of undertaking this assessment, the International Secretariat has also considered whether there is a need to review additional requirements, i.e. those assessed as "satisfactory progress" or "beyond" in 2 EITI Togo (November 2019), '2017 EITI Report', accessed here in November 2019.
+The assessment follows the guidance outlined in the Validation Guide.8 In the course of undertaking this assessment, the International Secretariat has also considered whether there is a need to review additional requirements, i.e. those assessed as "satisfactory progress" or "beyond" in

+&lt;sup>2 EITI Togo (November 2019), '2017 EITI Report', accessed here in November 2019.